What was the rush to become PM when you weren't prepared, asks Maryam at Mardan rally

 "He said that he could not make sense of the figures that were presented before him [...] such a government does not have the right to make decisions for the people," he said.

 He added that the Supreme Court had also raised questions over the conduct of the National Accountability Bureau (NAB).
-"There is no trusting accountability now.
-It is a puppet of the establishment and has no value of its own."
+"There is no trusting the accountability process now.
+It is a puppet of the establishment and has no value of its own.

 He said that Pakistan was currently facing a myriad of issues.
 "A country with a sinking economy can't safeguard its geographical sovereignty."